takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 yield savepoint.getSavepointName
 ```

-**Rollback of Savepoint**
+**Rolling Back to Savepoints**

-To roll back a part of a transaction using Savepoint, rollback is performed by passing Savepoint to the `rollback` method.
+To roll back a part of a transaction using a savepoint, pass the savepoint to the `rollback` method.
-If you commit the entire transaction after a partial rollback using Savepoint, the transaction after that Savepoint will not be committed.
+After partially rolling back using a savepoint, if you commit the entire transaction, the transaction after that savepoint will not be committed.

 ```scala 3
 for